Fabricio-191/youtube/README.md

 And [here](https://github.com/Fabricio-191/youtube/blob/main/docs/list.md) you can see a list of valid `locations` and `languages`

 When you pass options to a method, the options without value, will be taken from the default values
-You can also set the default values, so you dont need to be setting the options everytime and also, the options without value, will be taken from the old default values
+You can also set the default values

 # Structures:
   * Thumbnails
     An array of thumbnails, the first will always be the bigger
     The method `toString()` will return the URL of the bigger thumbnail
   * Views
   * Duration
   * Subscribers